 Elena is a Ph.D. student working on the evolution of the spectacular genus Agrias and relatives with Keith Willmott.
 She completed her Master’s degree in the Department of Entomology and Nematology and is now working on her Ph.D.

-Francesca is a Howard Hughes Research Undergraduate Sophomore, supported through the prestigious Science For Life Program of the Howard Hughes Medical Institute at UF (UF-HHMI).
+Francesca is a Howard Hughes Research Undergraduate Junior, supported through the prestigious Science For Life Program of the Howard Hughes Medical Institute at UF (UF-HHMI).
 She is currently working on a project on the evolution of Eumorpha hawkmoths.
 She is also helping build the nucleic acid (DNA) frozen collection and vouchers of molecular samples.
 Francesca is from Ecuador.

 Jillian is currently helping process specimens of hawkmoths sampled in Borneo, Ecuador, and French Guiana.
 She is a very diligent worker and is learning PCR techniques.

 Rosie is a junior from Gainesville High School.
 She helps label and sort ethanol-preserved specimens for our -80C freezer and has started to conduct PCR work in the lab.